 - Which toothpaste is best?
 Don’t make your decision based solely on texture or taste.
 Choose an ADA-approved anti-tartar toothpaste that contains fluoride.
 These agents will strengthen the enamel of your teeth and inhibit the formation of tartar (hardened plaque).

 - Why do I experience teeth sensitivity when I brush?
 Visit Friedler Dental Group in Guilford, CT if you have difficulty brushing comfortably.
 Exposed roots due to gum recession are the most common cause of tooth sensitivity.
 This mouth condition causes discomfort when you brush and floss and consume hot or cold foods and drinks.
-To correct this problem, the underlying condition must be treated.
-Your dentist may recommend an anti-sensitivity toothpaste to reduce your symptoms.
+Correct this problem, and the underlying condition must be treated.
+Your dentist near you may recommend an anti-sensitivity toothpaste to reduce your symptoms.
 It also helps to brush gently.